Dr. Eeks: Not made in a lab nor a star of a scifi series (yet)

 If you are interested in public health consulting, qualitative or quantitative data analysis or health communications work, you can learn more about what she does here or please email her directly at: erin@bloomingwellness.com.

-You’ll most likely find her exploring new countries, on an island or glamping in the Woods. #gypsysoul #remotework
+You’ll most likely find her exploring new places, wellness trends, working out outdoors, or hiking in the woods.

 Dr. Eeks laughs a lot, often when it’s inappropriate, and writes health jokes just ‘cuz.
 If you’re unsure, ask before you take her seriously.